Objectway/super-gigi/README.md

 ## BROWSER SUPPORT
 Super GiGi is built in flex.
 So the browser support is
 <a href="http://caniuse.com/#feat=flexbox;" target="_blank">
 the same of the flexbox property</a>.
+You can use the `$use-float` setting variable to provide a fallback for the old browsers.
+It works fine for classical grid, but the `auto` column don't work obviously.

 If you use the sass version, we suggest you to take a look to
 <a href="https://github.com/postcss/autoprefixer" target="_blank">